The following offerings reflect the 2014 options, but give an idea to the types of courses that will be offered in 2015.

-Ensembles: All Campers are required to participate in at least one of the large ensembles, along with classes.
-The weekly schedule is set up to accommodate students who want to perform in both Band and Choir.
-All ensembles are open to all who are interested, without audition.
-Membership in the organizations is guaranteed to all who register for Camp, but there will be chair-placement auditions right after registration for instrumentalists involved in Orchestra and Band.
+Ensembles: All campers are required to participate in at least one of the large ensembles.
+The weekly schedule is set up to accommodate students who want to perform in both and instrumental ensemble (band or orchestra) and choir.
+All ensembles are open to all campers, but there will be chair-placement auditions after registration for instrumentalists involved in Orchestra and Band.
 Students should bring a prepared piece to play for the audition.

-Classes: Classes meet once each day, outside of the ensemble rehearsal times (except for Dance 1 and Dance 3).
+Classes: Classes meet once each day outside of the ensemble rehearsal times (except for Dance 1 and Dance 3).
 With the few exceptions noted below, there are no prerequisites for any of these classes.
-Students are encouraged to take one class each class period (periods 3 & 4), and to list a second-choice class for each period in case their first-choice class has already been filled by earlier registrants.
 Many classes do have enrollment limits, so early registration is suggested.

 Art 2 & 5 – Process of Design: Students will learn about and experience the process of design, beginning with basic drawing, and branching out into other media.
 The class involves only one period per day, with identical sessions offered in the morning and afternoon.